Part 3 of 3

 With greater Inter-Cultural Intelligence, executives are able to realize what they don’t know in a new context and then fill in the gaps to gain clarity on the situation.
 Only when they have begun to understand their new context will they be able to lead effective strategic and tactical operations in their organization.

 In KnowledgeWorkx terms that response is a classical “cultural critic” way of dealing with failure.
-A cultural learner would say, "Hey, maybe I have triggered the wrong response with my audience: maybe I need to go back to the drawing board."
+A cultural learner would say, "Hey, maybe I have triggered the wrong response with my audience and need to go back to the drawing board."
 Through that process they would learn how to communicate effectively in complex inter-cultural situations, but the cultural critic never learns.

 Another huge challenge is how organizations operating in a globalized world can manage stakeholders from so many different backgrounds.
 If you work in an NGO for instance, or in a corporate or government situation, you will face this problem.
 But it is not just individuals: governments now interface with other sectors across the globe.
 In one recent situation, the government of an expanding economy in the Gulf was concerned about getting rid of the shame that could potentially arise from a condemning article written by a Western investigative journalist.
 They went to press to counter the accusations, but did not include any counter-evidence in the response.